Steven Krueger

 Steven Krueger (born May 25, 1989) is an American actor.
-He is known for his roles as Coach Ben Scott on the hit Showtime series Yellowjackets and as Josh Rosza on The CW's The Originals.
+He is known for his roles as Coach Ben Scott on the Showtime series Yellowjackets and as Josh Rosza on The CW's The Originals.

 Life and career

 Krueger was born in Appleton, Wisconsin, and grew up in Sarasota, Florida.
 He made his acting debut shortly after moving to Los Angeles in late 2009 in an episode of The CW's 90210.
-Over the next few years he made a number of guest star and recurring appearances in notable television shows like Pretty Little Liars, Workaholics, Parenthood and Two and a Half Men.
+Over the next few years he made a number of guest star and recurring appearances in television shows like Pretty Little Liars, Workaholics, Parenthood and Two and a Half Men.

-In 2013, Krueger was cast in a recurring role on The Originals, The CW's spinoff of hit show The Vampire Diaries.
-His character, Josh, was the first gay character introduced on the series and was originally slated to appear in three episodes However, Josh quickly became a fan favorite and at the end of 2013, Krueger was named one of TV's Top Scene Stealers of the year by E!
+In 2013, Krueger was cast in a recurring role on The Originals, The CW's spinoff of The Vampire Diaries.
+His character, Josh, was the first gay character introduced on the series and was originally slated to appear in three episodes The character became a fan favorite and at the end of 2013, Krueger was named one of TV's Top Scene Stealers of the year by E!
 News.
-He was promoted to a series regular role and remained an integral part of the show through its final season in 2018.
+He appeared in a recurring role through the first four seasons, and was promoted to the main cast for its final season in 2018.

-Since the finale of The Originals, Krueger continued to work on a number of television shows.
-In November 2019 it was announced that he was joining the cast of the Showtime pilot Yellowjackets, directed by Karyn Kusama, as a series regular.
-Krueger plays Ben Scott, the assistant coach of the high school girls' soccer team that is stranded in the mountains after surviving a plane crash 25 years ago.
+In November 2019 it was announced that Krueger was joining the cast of the Showtime pilot Yellowjackets.
+Krueger stayed with the series as Ben Scott, the assistant coach of the high school girls' soccer team that is stranded in the mountains after surviving a plane crash 25 years ago.
 Yellowjackets debuted in November 2021.
 Also in 2021, Krueger played a recurring role as Heath on the third season of Roswell, New Mexico.

 Personal life

 In December 2023, Krueger confirmed he was dating American actress, Candice King.
-She announced their engagement on May 14, 2025.
+They married in a private ceremony in 2026.

+In May 2026, Krueger and King welcomed their first child, a son.